microsoft/semantic-kernel/docs/decisions/0004-iskfunction-hooks.md

 Cons:

-- Functions can run on their own instance, middlewares suggest more complexity and the existance of an external container/manager (Kernel) to intercept/observe function calls.
+- Functions can run on their own instance, middlewares suggest more complexity and the existence of an external container/manager (Kernel) to intercept/observe function calls.

 ## Open Questions